 Some jobs by their very nature seem more meaningful than others.
 But really, all jobs are meaningful.
 All companies serve their customers, but in the convenience store industry, leaders must first serve their employees, who are the ones in position to make a real difference on your bottom line.

 Great leaders create an environment where employees feel valued, and this is what connects them to purpose.
-That was the key message from author Quint Studer in his new book, “The Busy Leader’s Handbook.”
+This is a key point from leadership expert Quint Studer in his book, “The Busy Leader’s Handbook.”

 Yet, many companies tend to promote work environments where an employee is more likely to hear about their work when there is a problem.
 It is assumed that the impact of work is obvious, and because of that, leaders are not taking time to emphasize to each worker the why of their job and the important contribution it makes.